Malforge-Maldev-Public-Organization/Shellcode-Injection-Using-Window-Callbacks/README.md

-# Malware Development Part 14: Shellcode Injection via Window Callbacks-
+# Shellcode Injection via Window Callbacks

 Shellcode injection is a potent technique in security research and exploit development, enabling the execution of arbitrary machine code within a target process.
 This post focuses on **shellcode injection via window callbacks**, a method that leverages the Windows messaging system to execute shellcode through the `WndProc` function.